BA (Hons)

 Modules

-Research and Consultancy Skills
+Research and Consultancy Skills 30 Credits

-This module enables students to develop their understanding and competence in using diverse research methods for academic and professional purposes.
-Students will explore a variety of research approaches and will develop practical qualitative and quantitative research skills including defining and scoping a project; designing an effective and manageable research protocol; collecting data and using appropriate analysis methods.
-In addition, students will develop an appreciation of ethical implications of the research process to facilitate responsible research practice.
-Secondly this module aims to introduce students to the key stages required to complete an applied project from concept to delivery.
-Students will be taught how to manage a project and contribute effectively as a member of a project team, using ideas generation techniques and problem-solving skills to develop innovative solutions to business problems.
-This module contributes to the students continued professional development as students will gain key insights into how to perform technical process improvement tasks in a range of environments to solve business problems.
+You will develop an appreciation of ethical implications of the research process to facilitate responsible research practice and will be introduced to the key stages required to complete an applied project from concept to delivery.
+You will learn how to manage a project and contribute effectively as a member of a project team, using ideas generation techniques and problem-solving skills to develop innovative solutions to business problems.
+This module contributes to your continuing professional development as you will gain key insights into how to perform technical process improvement tasks in a range of environments to solve real-world business problems.

-The Global Stage
+The Global Stage 30 Credits

 Each event category has specific characteristics and tremendous local and global significance alongside impact and legacy.
 These themes will form the basis for this module where we will discover the different categories of event types and how they contribute within the event industry.